-IAD Website
+IAD Website - https://internalaudit.summitoh.net/

-http://www.co.summit.oh.us/internalaudit/

 The Audit Committee approved the creation of an internal audit website where the general audit reports and management action plans, approved by the Committee are posted.
 IAD launched the site on April 2, 2007.
 Upon approval of its Audit Committee, IAD has published all general audit reports to the website for review by the public for historical, transparency, and accountability purposes.